biancashiromoto/pet-adoption/README.md

 The pets' pictures are fetched from [The Cat API](https://thecatapi.com/) and [The Dog API](https://www.thedogapi.com//), and their names from the [cat-names](https://www.npmjs.com/package/cat-names?activeTab=readme) library.
 Their age is a randomly generated number between 1 and 20 (so don't be surprised if you see some 12 year old kittens/puppies lol).

+It is also possible to update the fetched pets, and filter the fetched results by species and order them by age.

-The data is then stored in localStorage prevent unnecessary future API requests.
+The data is then stored in localStorage to prevent unnecessary future API requests.

 ## 📝 Installation